SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_flowcharts.md

 # Project Flow Charts
 The flow charting at the project level is very simple.
 The app_main calls on the System to initialize and enter the run loop.
+Our diagram here begins the introduction to run loops which are used extensively for program flow control in this application.

 ![top_level_flowchart](./drawings/project_flowchart.svg)